Skip to content

 Periodic Table Multiple Choice Questions (MCQ)

 A. How many periods and groups are present in the periodic table?
-Answer: 1 Modern periodic table consists of 7 horizontal rows known as periods and 18 vertical columns named as … Read more
+Answer: 1 Modern periodic table consists of 7 horizontal rows known as periods and 18 vertical columns named as groups.
+B. What is the other name for group 18th elements? … Read more

 Comparison of properties of Alkali and Alkaline Earth Metals